ShaungBhone/ShaungBhone/README.md

 Full Stack Developer
 --------------------

 I've been learning to code for 3 years, after switching careers.
 I started with HTML, CSS, and javascript.
 And I made a simple static project called Yangon Night.
 But have really found a passion for backend development.
 So I started with PHP with the laravel framework and I got a web agency called Digital Dots as a junior web developer.
 And then, I made many projects here and build many laravel projects.
-I need to level up my skill and change to another company as a full-stack developer called MINT.
+Sometimes, contributing the Burmese language to packages like filament admin and voyager admin, and others.
+However, I need to level up my skill and change to another company as a full-stack developer called MINT.
 Currently, work here.

 * 🌍  I'm based in Myanmar
 * 🖥️  See my portfolio at [LaraNotes](http://devsb.gitbook.io/laranotes/)